 Day 7: At sea back to Oban

-How will be at sea and sail back to Oban on our music and whiskey trips.
+After a nice breakfast we sail back to Oban.
 On the way we can enjoy the untouched, wild nature of the islands on the Scottish west coast.
 The rugged beauty of Mull, the silence on the water, the indescribable landscape, the rugged coastline with surprising bays and quiet fishing villages.

 Day 8: Departure from Oban